Wyoming Sheep

 Interior Sheep Wagon, Photo by Geoff Dobson

-In the interior of the sheep wagon there would be a bunk across the end.
-The bunk would be about four feet above the floor.
-Above the bunk would be a small window which, in conjunction with the window and dutch door at the tongue end of the wagon, would provide cross ventilation.
-In the center beneath the bunk would be a slide-out table under which would be cabinets.
-On either side of the table under the bunk would be drawers.
-On the right side next to the door would be a stove in which one would burn coal, wood, or cow chips.
-Between the stove and the bunk would be a bench.
-On the left side would be another bench with more cabinets below.
+In the interior of the sheep wagon there is a bunk across the end.
+The bunk would originally been fitted with a matress.
+The bunk is about four feet above the floor.
+Above the bunk a small window, in conjunction with the window and dutch door at the tongue end of the wagon, provides cross ventilation.
+In the center beneath the bunk is a slide-out table under which are cabinets.
+On one side of the table under the bunk would be drawers.
+On the right side next to the door reposes a stove which burns coal, wood, or cow chips.
+Between the stove and the bunk is a bench.
+On the left side is another bench with more cabinets below.
 The wash basin would not, as in the above photo, be kept on the pull out table because the table needs to be retracted in order to climb into the bunk, boosting oneself up on one of the benches.
-The floor would be covered with linoleum, although the writer has seen some sheep wagons that have been modernized with carpeting.
+The floor might be covered with linoleum, although the writer has seen some sheep wagons that have been modernized with carpeting.
 [Nothing like alighting with bare feet on cold linoleum in the wnter.]
 In some instances, the sheepherder might decorate the interior with pictures cut out of magazines.
 Other than the built in benches on either side of the pull-out table, there is no furniture.
 Sheep wagons were not limited to sheepherders, but were also used in cowcamps and at the end of wagon trains as shelter for freighters much in the same manner as modern semi-tractors have sleeper cabs.

 Sheepherder and his dog, 1906